limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Okay, let’s leave this dumpster fire," I remarked.
 Tyler shot me a confused look in return.
 "Whatever, let’s just go," I continued.

 I open the bathroom door, grabbing his arm as I lead him out into the main room.
-Almost immediately the voice of a certain black cat perks up behind us.
+Almost immediately the voice of a certain someone perks up behind us.

 "Oh?
 And what did you two get up to in there?"
 Chris remarked, laughing, "I didn’t know you guys were THAT kind of friends!"

 God damnit.
-This stupid fucking feline.
+This stupid fucking guy.

 "Yeah, it’s too loud out here for me, I needed a break, he came with."
 I explained, Tyler standing closely behind me with a confused look on his face.
 Just roll with it, dude, I think to myself, knowing I probably shouldn’t say that out loud.